Vet2L/spaceshooter-js/README.md

 https://vet2l.github.io/spaceshooter-js/

-Use ARROWS for moving, SPACE for shooting
+Use ARROWS for moving, SPACE for shooting, P for pause